GenericMappingTools/gmt/trunk/doc/rst/source/GMT_API.rst

 **GMT grid**
-    Here, ``mode`` may be GMT_GRID_HEADER_ONLY to only update a file’s header structure, but normally it is simply GMT_GRID_ALL (0) so the entire grid and its header will be exported (a subset is not allowed during export).
+    Here, ``mode`` may be GMT_GRID_HEADER_ONLY to only update a file's header structure, but normally it is simply GMT_GRID_ALL (0) so the entire grid and its header will be exported (a subset is not allowed during export).
 However, in the event your data array holds both the real and imaginary parts of a complex data set you